How to Pick a Personal Injury Attorney in Philadelphia

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-Choosing a personal injury attorney in Philadelphia can be challenging.
+Choosing a personal injury attorney in Philadelphia can be a challenging task.
 With so many attorneys available, it is hard to know where to begin.
 But making the right choice can make a huge difference in the outcome of your personal injury case, so you want to get it right.
-While you want to obtain an attorney as quickly as possible following your injury in Pennsylvania (due to the state’s two-year statute of limitations), be sure not to make a hasty decision.
-Doing some research and asking the right questions will be worth your time.
+While you want to obtain an attorney as quickly as possible following your injury in Pennsylvania (due to the state's two-year statute of limitations), be sure not to make a hasty decision.
+Conducting thorough research and asking the right questions will be well worth your time.

 To get started in your search for a personal injury lawyer, make a list of potential attorneys using the following sources: